GSA/digitalcorps.gsa.gov/_projects/va-using-machine-learning-to-deliver-veterans-benefits-faster.md

 ---

 <h2 class="text-primary text-no-italic" id="the-solution">The <em>solution</em></h2>
-The PIF—a data science expert with a decade of industry experience at Fortune 100 companies—worked with the VA Office of the Chief Technology Officer (CTO) to build a machine learning application programming interface (API), referred to as Content Classification Predictive Service (CCPS).
+The USDC Fellow—a data science expert with a decade of industry experience at Fortune 100 companies—worked with the VA Office of the Chief Technology Officer (CTO) to build a machine learning application programming interface (API), referred to as Content Classification Predictive Service (CCPS).
 CCPS analyzes what veterans write on a claim.
 It automatically predicts the most likely classification for it to automatically start the claim process.

 CCPS is the first machine learning API the VA implemented.
 The tool reads what a veteran writes as their current disability on a disability compensation form.
 It then uses AI to match that entry to a classification.
 For example, if a veteran indicates “ringing in my ears,” CCPS classifies it as “hearing loss.”
 The veteran can then get an appointment with an audiologist.